DHTMLX/docs-suite/docs/grid/api/history/add_method.md

 # add()

-@short: adds a new action to the history
+@short: adds a new action into the history of actions within the Grid

 ### Usage